 It’s frustrating because it can feel like you’ve done everything right: you’ve realized getting a programming job can be beneficial to your career and happiness, you’ve picked a language, found a course, and completed it – only to struggle getting a job after coding bootcamp.

 Coding bootcamps don’t give a great understanding of the fundamentals underpinning how programming really works.
 Bootcamps are great for a lot of different reasons: they’re cheaper than a degree, they’re up-to-date on modern languages, but they tend to focus on practical skills over understanding theory, which means even after finishing one, you might still not really understand the mathematical and statistical theory that underlies that code you’re doing.

-If you’ve graduated a coding bootcamp and you’re tearing your hair out in frustration because you can’t seem to get a job, stop applying to 20 places a day.
+If you’ve graduated a coding boot camp and you’re tearing your hair out in frustration because you can’t seem to get a job without having job experience yet, stop applying to 20 places a day.
 Try to identify what’s causing you to get stuck at this last hurdle, and then work on a plan to overcome it.

 Coding bootcamps and college degrees both have downsides.

 There are so many good reasons to become a software engineer – the pay, the flexibility, the job security, not to mention the personal satisfaction.
 That’s why it can feel so disappointing to struggle after finishing a bootcamp: you feel ready and excited, and you don’t understand yet what’s holding you back.

 As I mentioned above, bootcamps are a really fantastic way to get your feet wet in the programming world.
 They’re immersive, they walk you through a project like building a website or an app start to finish, and they can at least give you a sense for whether this is the work you’ll enjoy or not.